aammff/public/curses.md

 any vr shenanigans maker is automatically cursed

-any bad person is autmatically cursed
+any bad person is automatically cursed

+any marketer is automatically cursed

+any advertiser is automatically cursed

 any unlawful activity is automatically cursed